chaconcarlos/programming-exercises/cpp/study-guide.md

 By moving at different speeds (say, in a cyclic LinkedList), the algorithm proves that the two pointers are bound to meet.
 The fast pointer should catch the slow pointer once both the pointers are in a cyclic loop.

 One of the famous problems solved using this technique was **Finding a cycle in a LinkedList**.

+* For finding a cycle, start both slow and fast at head.
+Remember because of this, when advancing, it's usually a **do while (slow != fast)**.

+* Mostly useful when: finding the middle of a linked list, or detecting cycles.

+### Sliding Window Pattern
+In many problems dealing with an array (or a LinkedList), we are asked to find or calculate something among all the subarrays (or sublists) of a given size.
+For example, **given an array, find the average of each subarray of ‘K’ contiguous elements in it.**

+### In-place Reversal of a Linked List Pattern

+In a lot of problems, we are asked to reverse the links between a set of nodes of a LinkedList.
+Often, the constraint is that we need to do this in-place, i.e., using the existing node objects and without using extra memory.

+### Stacks

 Other advice
 ------------